 We have made our comments to the committee and have separately been invited to speak with Nadine Dorries the Health minister in charge of patient safety.

-"At this point the CQC have not yet announced if they will criminally prosecute the Trust over Harry's death, this decision is expected by the end of August.
+"At this point the CQC have not yet announced if they will criminally prosecute the Trust over Harry's death, this decision has to be made by November 1st 2020 due to a 3 year legal limit.
 The family believe that the criminal prosecution has to take place as the evidence is so strong and the public interest so great.
 A successful prosecution may change the way hospitals work forever.

 We will add more here as and when the inquiry reports or there are other significant updates.